 - Reusing text from your own previous publications without attribution or agreement of the editor

 - Exception: Reusing text from the Methods section in the author’s previous publications, with attribution to the source, is acceptable.

 - Using an idea from another source with slightly modified language without attribution.

 If plagiarism is detected during the peer review process, the manuscript may be rejected.
 If plagiarism is detected after publication, we may issue a correction or retract the paper, as appropriate.

-All manuscripts under review or published with the IJAFR are subject to screening using "Turnitin " software.
+All manuscripts under review or published with the journal are subject to screening using "Turnitin " software.